cssam/Automated-Silico-In-Vitro-Platform/SaaS-Software-Architecture-&-Design-with-Pre-Clinical.md

-# SaaS Software Architecture & Design for Pharmaceutical Receasrch and Pre Clinical
+# SaaS Software Architecture & Design for Pharmaceutical Research and Pre Clinical

 Implementing the automated in silico-in vitro platform as a **SaaS (Software as a Service)** offering fundamentally changes the architectural requirements.
 The primary concern shifts to robust **multi-tenancy**—safely and efficiently serving multiple distinct clients from a single, shared infrastructure.